unity/ParseAlternatives/README.md

 - Cloud Code integration
 - Multiple mobile platform SDKs

-The real-time providers are marked with :zap:.
+The real-time providers are marked with :zap: icon.

 ###List of providers